-If you love all things lemon, you’re going to love this super easy and delicious lemon pound cake recipe!
-This lemon cake is what lemon dreams are made of!
+If you love all things lemon, you’re going to love this super easy and delicious lemon pound cake with lemon glaze!
+This lemon cake recipe is what lemon dreams are made of!
 It’s moist, delicate and packed with lemon flavor thanks to lemon zest, lemon juice, lemon extract and a simple lemon glaze!
 I love this cake in the morning with coffee or after dinner with tea.
 Plus, you can make it as a Bundt cake or in loaf pans!

-Watch my YouTube video recipe for step-by-step instructions and watch me make this cake recipe.
+Watch my YouTube video recipe for step-by-step instructions and watch me make this lemon pound cake recipe.
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 What is Pound Cake?